 Crate & Barrel French Kitchen Marble Butter Keeper

 Heavy and a bit cumbersome to clean

 This sophisticated crock is carved from white marble, which is not only stylish but also practical.
-Marble is very sturdy and durable, and it absorbs heat better than other materials, which is why it always feels cool to the touch.
+Marble is very sturdy and durable, and absorbs heat better than other materials, which is why it always feels cool to the touch.
 That makes it great for a butter keeper because it will help keep your butter cool enough not to melt and slide out of the bell, yet still soft and spreadable.
-The slightly rough surface also helps hold the butter inside the upside-down bell a bit better than the smooth surface of a glazed ceramic butter crock.
+The slightly rough surface also helps hold the butter inside the upside-down bell a bit better than the smooth surface of a glazed ceramic crock.

 Like most of our picks, this marble crock holds 1 stick (½ cup) of butter.
 The downside is that it’s not dishwasher safe, so it needs to be hand-washed, and because marble is so heavy, it’s a bit awkward to handle.
 But that’s a small price to pay for the style and convenience it offers.

 Price at time of publish: $35

 Material: Marble | Capacity: ½ cup | Dimensions: 4 x 4.25 inches